leighlawhon/final_project/README.md

     Scenario: When an item renders
       Given the JSON has loaded with no errors
         And is has finished loading the section
-      Then the ASCIIs will be displayed within their boundaries And will be at the correct size
+      Then the ASCIIs should be displayed within its boundaries And should be at the correct size
-        And will display a size field in pixels
+        And should display a size field in pixels
-        And will display a price field in cents
+        And should display a price field in cents
-        And will display a $date_renders
+        And should display a $date_renders

     Scenario: When the grid page is scrolled
       Given the previous 20 items have loaded